fizzmizer/asifResponseMoscati/README.md

 - A realist yet fictionalist response to Moscati's instrumentalism
 - Explaining with fictions : a realist look at as-if modelling in physics ans economics
+- As-if Models and Scientific Realism: a response to Moscati

 ## Idées en vrac